Xunnamius/black-flag-extensions/README.md

 #### New Option Configuration Keys

-The following new configuration keys enable additional options-related units of functionality beyond that offered by vanilla yargs and Black Flag:
+This section details the new configuration keys made available by BFE, each implementing an options-related unit of functionality beyond that offered by vanilla yargs and Black Flag.

+Note that the checks enabled by these configuration keys:

+- Are run on Black Flag's [second parsing pass][15] except where noted.
+This allows BFE to perform checks against argument _values_ in addition to the argument existence checks enabled by vanilla yargs.

+- Will ignore the existence of the [`default`][16] key ([unless it's a custom check](#check)).
+This means you can use keys like `requires` and `conflicts` alongside `default` without causing unresolvable CLI errors.
+This avoids a rather unintuitive [yargs footgun][17].

+**Propositional Keys**

 > In the below definitions, `P`, `Q`, and `R` are arguments (or argument-value
 > pairs) configured via a hypothetical call to